-Generative research is “next level” research.
+Generative UX research is “next level” research.
 It moves us beyond tactical inquiries (like we see with usability testing) and towards a more strategic user understanding.
 It enables us to direct the way a company innovates, and it’s a challenging method to master.

 The best way to learn generative research is by doing it—which begs the question, “But how do I start?”
 Or for more advanced practitioners, “How do I ‘practice’ better?”